Arkansas Syngenta Corn Lawsuit

 Two main issues arise in these class action lawsuits against Syngenta:

-1. The significant drop in corn prices due to China’s rejection of U.S. corn shipments containing GMO corn, leading to billions of dollars in damages to the American corn industry.
+1. The significant drop in corn prices was due to China’s rejection of U.S. corn shipments containing GMO corn, leading to billions of dollars in damages to the American corn industry.

 2. Contamination concerns due to cross-pollination between GMO corn plants and other corn varieties, which can affect the entire corn supply chain, even with minimal contamination.